vetheve/Daily_Progress_Journal/February_2023.md

 __Explanation:__

->To complete the project, I must implement RBAC (Role-Based Access Control) with Node.js and Sequelize, an Object-Relational Mapping library.
-While the project has mentioned these concepts, they have not been fully developed in the Codecademy Back-End Engineer course.
-Therefore, it is important to thoroughly understand RBAC, Node.js, and Sequelize before beginning the implementation.
-To ensure the project succeeds, I must master these concepts before moving forward.
+>In order to successfully implement RBAC with Node.js, Sequelize and PostgreSQL for the project, it's crucial to have a comprehensive understanding of these concepts, which are not fully covered in the Codecademy course for Back-End Engineers.
+Here's a plan to learn how to use various libraries :

 ###Day 1:
 >On the first day, I will focus on learning the basics of Sequelize, and PostgreSQL.
 I will also set up a basic Node.js project and connect it to a PostgreSQL database using Sequelize.